Skip to main content

 Elibible for HSA/FSA reimbursement

-The shelf-life of the INDICAID test is 15 Months from the date of manufacture.
-The expiration date is provided on the label of the outer box.
-This includes the 3-Month (90 day) FDA extension.
+The shelf-life of the INDICAID test is 15 months from the date of manufacture.
+The expiration date is printed on the outer box.

-Data from our US multi-center clinical study demonstrates similar performance for detection of the COVID-19 Omicron variant compared to the original COVID-19 strain.
+Yes.
+Data from our U.S. multicenter clinical study show similar performance for detecting the Omicron variant compared to the original COVID-19 strain.

 There are different kinds of tests for COVID-19.
 Molecular tests (also known as PCR tests) detect genetic material from the virus.
 Antigen tests detect proteins from the virus.
 Antigen tests are very specific for the virus but are not as sensitive as molecular tests.
 This means that a positive result is highly accurate, but a negative result does not rule out infection.
 Due to the lower sensitivity of antigen tests, there is a higher chance this test will give you a false negative result when you have COVID-19 than a molecular test would.